 “Who you are is partly determined by the Other.”

-Conversely, you also influence the Other through your perception of who the Other is.
-You reduce the identity of the Other by the labels you put on him or her.
+Conversely, you also influence the Other by perceiving who the Other is.
+You reduce the identity of the Other by the labels you put on them.

 And I understand that we do, but I also regret it.
 Of course, it helps us to understand the world around us.
 That world is so complicated.
-With the enormous amount of information that we have to process every day, we try to organize that way.
+With the enormous amount of information we have to process daily, we try to organize it that way.
 But by putting a label on someone: patient, woman, prisoner, disabled person, etc., you reduce someone to that label and ignore the stratification of that individual.